Italian mob suspect held in France after 16 years on the run - NewsBreak

 Italian mob suspect held in France after 16 years on the run

-Police in southeastern France have arrested a convicted murderer linked to Italy ’s most powerful organized crime group, the ‘ndrangheta, who was on the run for 16 years, Interpol and Italian police said on Thursday.
+PARIS (AP) — Police in southeastern France have arrested a convicted murderer linked to Italy’s most powerful organized crime group, the ’ndrangheta, who was on the run for 16 years, Interpol and Italian police said on Thursday.

 Italy’s ANSA news agency reported that the 63-year-old had been working for the past three years as a pizza-maker in Saint Etienne, where he had lived since 2014.